FOR SALE - BANJO UKES

 ABBOTT ‘MONARCH’ DE-LUXE Banjo Uke (January 1976).
 Hold your breath, here is a second wonderful ‘Abbott’ restoration by Alan Yates, this time on an early top-tension version of the Abbott ‘Monarch’ De-Luxe banjo uke made by Jack Abbott Jnr.
 By about 1974, all of Jack’s remaining pre-war parts had been used up, so he designed a new top-tension system which (with the exception of a small number of later bottom-tension versions) he continued to use from then on.
 Once again, an arrow straight spliced neck with no wear to the fingerboard or the frets.
 This instrument comes with it’s original ‘Shellard’ black hard shaped lockable case which has a red padded lining and fits the instrument perfectly.
 Once again, together with its wonderful plating, this all makes for another absolutely fabulous instrument. £3,250.

 CARTWRIGHT ‘LUDWIG STYLE’ Banjo Uke (c.2020).
-Another really lovely Banjo uke by Phil Cartwright.
+Another really lovely banjo uke by Phil Cartwright.
 Straight neck and no wear to the frets or the fingerboard.
 Cartwright ‘Wendell Hall style’ label on the peghead.
 Nickel-plated 4-to-1 ratio geared tuning pegs with pearloid thumbgrips.
 American Walnut spliced neck and resonator.
 Bound fifteen-fret ebonised fingerboard decorated with multiple patterned mother-of-pearl inlays.
 Sixteen nickel-plated top-tension bolts.
 Nickel-plated scalloped bezel.
 Nickel-plated integral pot and flange, with ‘crown’ shaped cut-outs in the flange.
 Nickel-plated and engraved adjustable tailpiece.
 Bound resonator with patterned inlaid strip around the side, and with a circular ‘Ludwig style’ wooden inlay pattern on the back.
 Cartwright black hard shaped case with internal padded blue plush lining with an internal pocket with lid, containing the tension key.
 Brand new calfskin vellum now fitted, so scalloped bezel is now set at exactly the right height. £750.

 DALLAS ‘E’ MODEL Banjo Uke (1938).
 A fine and very early example of the top instrument in the ‘Dallas’ ‘George Formby’ range of popular and well made banjo ukes.
 No fret or fingerboard wear.
 Made of walnut.
 It has the serial number of 1024, which is now very hard to read because of the (magnificent) restoration work done on this banjo uke by Eddie Uttley.
 The original gold-plating was so tired that it had to be re-plated, but because of the high price of gold it was decided to have it done in chrome - and it has been done magnificently.
 Nevertheless, the frets remain gold-plated, as does all the internal metalwork.
 The original geared tuning pegs have been replaced with original period Dallas tuners, which is unsurprising because the internal gear mechanism of the original tuners was made of poor quality brass which had a tendency to fracture and break over time.
 The rest of this instrument is all-original, with the ‘George Formby’ inlaid mother-of-pearl scroll in the peghead, the lovely fingerboard inlays, and the attractive scalloped bezel.
 Some of these peghead scroll inlays were made in two pieces (like this one), but why, we do not know.
 Lovely ‘slunk’ vellum - always the pick of the crop for semi-professional and professional players.
 Comes with a modern hard shaped case with plush grey padded lining and an internal pocket and lid.
 Another lovely vintage banjo uke. £1,350.

 DAVIDSON ‘GIBSON’ UB2/3 STYLE Banjo Uke (2013).
 A de-luxe example of another banjo uke in stunning ‘As New’ condition.
 Phil Davidson is based in Cinderford and he has a long-standing reputation for making superb musical instruments, including terrific banjo ukes and ukuleles, and this beautiful banjo uke is a fine testament to his work.
 Made of stunning flame maple.
 Straight neck and no wear to the frets or the fingerboard.
 Original tuning pegs.
 Bound peghead with Phil’s trademark mother-of-pearl ‘pd’ inlaid into the top.
 Straight neck with no wear to the frets or to the ebony fingerboard.
 Binding (with position dots) along both sides of the fingerboard.
 Multiple mother-of-pearl position dots inlaid into the fingerboard.
 Twelve hooks, shoes and nuts, with the hooks recessed into the bezel.
 Original ‘No Knot’ tailpiece.
 Metal parts beautifully plated in nickel.
 Really beautiful flame maple pot which is bound around the edge.
 Flat disc resonator bound around the outside and with an inner inlaid ring.
 This banjo uke comes complete with a modern black lockable hard shaped case with an internal pocket (with key) and shaped grey padded plush lining.
 Wonderful, wonderful sound.
 As Craig Revel Horwood (he of ‘Strictly Come Dancing’ fame) would say… FAB-U-LOUS! £1,450.
-ON HOLD

 GIBSON UB-3 Banjo Uke (1927).
 A gorgeous de-luxe vintage Gibson banjo uke in fabulous condition.
 This uke comes complete with its original (very rare) Gibson made-to-measure black hard shaped case, with red plush velvet lining and an internal pocket with lid.
 It has a straight neck and no wear to the frets or the fingerboard.
 It has all of its original parts and the original nickel plating is in excellent condition.
 Once again, the original ‘sunburst’ finish serves to make this lovely uke even more eye-catching.
 Another great example of a great instrument. £1,850.
-ON HOLD

 LUDWIG ‘DISPLAY MODEL’ Banjo Uke (1927).
 Ludwig ‘Crown’ models are viewed by most people as the ‘Holy Grail’ of banjo ukes, and apart from those having the optional enhanced inlays, the ‘Display Model’ was the top of the tree.
 This example is in wonderful condition.
 Straight neck and no wear to the frets or the fingerboard.
 It has a silver-plated and engraved flange, and it comes with its original Geib & Schaeffer ‘KantKrack’ hard shaped case with padded green plush velvet lining, internal pocket with lid, and still with its original Ludwig badge and tension key.
 The banjo uke is all-original and an added bonus is that it has a lovely flame walnut back of the resonator, which is only found on the very earliest Ludwig banjo ukes - and rarely on a ‘Wendell Hall’. £7,000.

 LUDWIG ‘WENDELL HALL’ Banjo Uke (c.1927).
 Fabulously restored gold-plated and enhanced example of these great vintage banjo ukes.
 The deep, rich, gold-plating is exceptional, and it’s of the same quality as originally used by Ludwig.
 Made of walnut throughout.
 Four replacement friction tuning pegs (gold-plated).
 Peghead lightly varnished so as to retain the original ‘Wendell Hall transfer.
 Straight neck with no wear to the frets or to the sixteen-fret fingerboard.
 Fingerboard bound with cream-coloured ivoroid, with four position dots down one side.
 Ebony fingerboard inlaid with diamond-shaped mother-of-pearl motifs.
 Sixteen top-tension bolts, original tailpiece, and original adjustable armrest.
 Ebony heel cap.
 Absolutely gorgeous flame walnut side to the resonator, with very attractive patterned strip inlaid around the middle.
 Resonator bound in black ivoroid around the bottom, and there’s a beautiful patterned marquetry inlay in the centre of the back.
 The original ‘Ludwig & Ludwig’ sticker is still on the inside base of the resonator.
 This lovely instrument comes complete with a Savage and Hoy black hard shaped case with an internal pocket and deep maroon coloured padded plush velvet lining.
-Great looking and great sounding. £2,500.
+Great looking and great sounding. £2,000.
+ON HOLD.

 LUDWIG ‘WENDELL HALL’ Banjo Uke (1927).
 In beautiful original condition, this lovely example is fitted with Ludwig’s 4-to-1 ratio Planet geared tuning pegs (which were an optional extra on a ‘Wendell Hall’), and it comes with its original Geib & Schaeffer ‘KantKrack’ hard shaped case with green plush velvet lining (rarely found with a ‘Wendell Hall’) and its original Ludwig badge.
 Just for information, a set of vintage Ludwig banjo uke ‘Planet’ pegs and the plush velvet lined case are currently worth around £300 each.
 The original nickel plating is in superb condition and the original transfer decoration around the side of the resonator is unblemished.
 The original Ludwig paper label is still attached to the inside of the resonator. £1,950.

 LUDWIG ‘WENDELL HALL’ Banjo Uke (c.1927).
 This is an immaculate example of a vintage banjo uke made by the ‘Ludwig’ company of Chicago, who many believe produced the best banjo ukes that were ever made.
 Made of American Walnut throughout.
 Straight neck and no wear to the frets or the fingerboard.
 Replacement tuning pegs.
 ‘Wendell Hall’ transfer on the top of the peghead.
 Four mother-of-pearl position dots inlaid into the fingerboard.
 Sixteen top-tension bolts (with tensioning key), original tailpiece and original detachable armrest.
 Original nickel plating in fantastic condition.
 The decorative transfer around the side of the resonator is unbroken.
 Original black ivoroid binding around the bottom edge of the resonator.
 Ebony-tipped heel.
 The complete original oval ‘Ludwig’ label remains on the inside of the resonator.
 Original black Geib & Schaefer ‘KantKrack’ hard shaped case has to be seen to be believed.
 Lined in green cord, with it’s original ‘Ludwig’ badge on the inside of the case lid.
 Internal pocket with lid.
 Original leather handle.
 This case alone in this condition is easily worth £300 to £400 on its own.
-Fabulous instrument, fabulous case, and fabulous sound. £1,850.
+Fabulous instrument, fabulous case, and it makes a fabulous sound. £1,850.

 NEXT PAGE